This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 How are varicose veins diagnosed?

 Your healthcare provider will examine your legs and ask about your medical history.
 You may need a test called a Doppler ultrasound or duplex scan.
 This test uses sound waves to show pictures of your veins on a monitor.
 It is done to show how blood flows through your veins and to check for blood clots.

 How are varicose veins treated?

 Treatment of varicose veins aims to decrease symptoms, improve appearance, and prevent further problems.
 It will depend on which veins are affected and how severe your condition is.
 You may need any of the following:

 - Procedures may be done to remove your varicose veins.
 Your healthcare provider may inject a solution or use a laser to close the varicose veins.
 Surgery to remove long veins may also be done.
-Ask your healthcare provider for more information about procedures used in treating varicose veins.
+Ask your healthcare provider for more information about procedures used to treat varicose veins.

 What can I do to manage my symptoms?